michalrok/Power-Automate-RPA-Enterprise-Toolkit/README.md

 * modularity - instructions, templates and sample complete module
 * testing - instructions, templates and a sample
-* work item queuing - orchestration center app, admin tools
+* work item queuing - orchestration center app, admin tools, sample process using the techniques described

-## What needs to be done

-* work item queuing - extend documentation to cover ingress and egress, provide a working sample of a complete automated process

 ## Where to start